-The AirLink device must provide mechanisms to ensure that transmissions do not violate slot boundaries:
+A complete ALERT2 solution must provide mechanisms to ensure that transmissions do not violate slot boundaries.
+This involves both the AirLink device and the associated APD:

-- From the assigned slot duration and the required time buffer size, the AirLink device must compute the maximum AirLink PDU size and resize the PDU to fit or reject a PDU that is too large to fit in the allowed transmission period. - From internal information of expected drift rates, the AirLink device must compute the maximum time allowable between clock updates that will keep messages within the slot boundaries, and if this time is exceeded, the IND must switch to a time of transmission that is randomized across the TDMA frame.
+- From the assigned slot duration and the required time buffer size, an APD submitting data to an AirLink device must request or compute the maximum AirLink PDU size and refrain from submitting a PDU that is too large to fit in the allowed transmission period. - From internal information of expected drift rates and a configurable padding duration that is applied to the beginning and end of the TDMA slot, the AirLink device must compute the maximum time allowable between successful clock updates that will keep messages within the slot boundaries, and if this time is exceeded, the IND must switch to a time of transmission that is randomized across the TDMA frame.